George Mensah Essilfie

 MUMENT (MUSIC + Mental Health) is an initiative by SingAfriChoral.
 It aims to amplify the organization's voice through music and support the mental health sector in providing the best care for patients.

-1. Volunteer your time.
+1. Volunteer your time

-2. Donate in cash and kind
+2. Donate in cash or kind

-"Nyimpa Nkotum" - GME.
-Featuring Dynamic Youth Choir
+"Nyimpa Nkotum" - Featuring Dynamic Youth Choir